 Innovation Fellows Program

-To develop the Innovation Fellows Program, the Swartz Center co-directors work with all of the college deans to determine a fair process of selecting Innovation Fellows from all colleges.
+To develop the Innovation Fellows Program, the Swartz Center team works with all of the college deans to determine a fair process of selecting Innovation Fellows from all colleges.

 Components of the Innovation Fellows Program include: